SerBravoSantos/tasks-calendar/TasksCalendar.md

     2. Calendar, tasks, people structures.
     3. Fitness Score
 4. Programming all the functions neccessary for the algorithm, obtain the genes of the chromosome...
-5. Testing the algorithm with different parameters (Optimization of the algorithm) I also used different libraries for:
+5. Testing the algorithm with different parameters (Optimization of the algorithm).
+I also used different libraries for:
     - Retreiving the calendar. (calendar)
     - Visualizing the calendar. (fullcalendar)